-If a motion includes interaction with another character or an object in the scene (i.e., a query frame contains a target object or character), the character has to be in the right place for contact with the object or character.
-If not, the system automatically adds motions for the character to move to the right place using simple rules.
-The system adds 'turn to the target', then 'step' or 'walk', and 'turn to the target' in this order, if they are judged to be necessary by the character's position and orientation.
+If a motion includes interaction with another character or an object in the scene (i.e., a query frame contains a target object or character), the character has to be in the right place to make contact with the object or character.
+If not, the system automatically adds locomotive motions for the character to move to the right place and to face the right direction.